Beach Party: Scripting

 In the summer of 1962 Samuel Arkoff and Jim Nicholson were watching films in Italy with a view to purchasing some for release in the US.
 They saw one about a middle-aged man who falls in love with a young woman who spends all her time at a beach resort.
 They did not like the movie but were attracted by the setting, and commissioned Lou Rusoff to write a film set at the beach.
 The film was announced in July 1962.
 It was part of AIP's policy of "mass entertainment on a frankly escapist level."

 Rusoff's script was apparently more in line with AIP's traditional fare of children getting in trouble with their parents.
 It was shown to William Asher who agreed to make the movie if it became more of a musical comedy about teenagers having a good time and not getting in trouble.
 Arkoff and Nicholson agreed so Asher rewrote the script with Robert Dillon.
 He was asked not to take credit by Samuel Arkoff who told them that Lou Rusoff was dying of brain cancer.
 Asher agreed and Rusoff has sole credit; he died in June 1963.
+Filmink wrote "Asher is clearly the one who took then teens on the beach idea and ran with it."